U-stack-hunt/elevate-labs-data-cleaning/README.md

 Step 5 : After that go to data and apply filters so for each columns the dropdown is created.
 Step 6 : Now remove null values by selecting valid data and apply.
 Step 7 : Now replace the values with understandable text, I replaced gender as Male,Female which is F,M in format.
+Step 8 : Standardized datatypes and verified and fixed datatypes of numeric columns.
-Step 8 : Finally rename the columns as required output.
+Step 9 : Finally rename the columns as required output.
+## tools used
+MS Advanced Excel
+## Output
+Cleaned dataset:
+"cleaned-dataset-hospital-noshow.xlsx"